getml/reflect-cpp/docs/supported_formats/flexbuffers.md

 # Flexbuffers

-For flexbuffers support, you must also include the header `<rfl/flexbuf.hpp>` and link to the flatbuffers library (https://github.com/google/flatbuffers).
+For flexbuffers support, you must also include the header `<rfl/flexbuf.hpp>` and link to the [flatbuffers](https://github.com/google/flatbuffers) library.
+Furthermore, when compiling reflect-cpp, you need to pass `-DREFLECTCPP_FLEXBUFFERS=ON` to cmake.
+If you are using vcpkg or Conan, there should be an appropriate feature (vcpkg) or option (Conan) that will abstract this away for you.

 Flexbuffers is part of the flatbuffers library, which is a binary format developed by Google.